Ada-Developers-Academy/core-unit-3/state-and-event-handling/using-state.md

 <br/>

 This lesson teaches managing state using React hooks.
 Both are valid ways to manage state.
-Using React hooks is considered better practice because it improves the ability to create independent, clean components.
+Using React hooks is considered better practice because this method is designed to improve our long-term ability to create independent, clean components.
 If we're curious, we can [read more about the motivation to use hooks in the official React docs](https://reactjs.org/docs/hooks-intro.html#motivation) anytime.

 ### !end-callout